maegul/ResChapter/our-first-web-page.md

 This isn't necessary right now, but if you like to set everything up before you get started, go to github.com and sign up with your email.

+### Internet connection

+You will need to be connected to the internet.
+Making web pages, given that they live on the internet, tend to rely on downloading things from the internet.

 ---

 ## Our First Page ...
 Lego Time!